Search results for:

 Table of Contents

 Your registrar may not be accepting your domain because of configuration limitations for the DNS zones.
-This happens frequently with country specific domains.
-Before pointing a domain to the country specific domain you need to fulfill their special requirements.
+This frequently happens with country-specific domains.
+Before pointing a domain to the country-specific domain, you need to fulfill their special requirements.

-If you find yourself running into this issue repeatedly follow these brief steps:
+If you find yourself running into this issue, repeatedly follow these brief steps:

-Suppose you edited your DNS zones and/or nameservers and you would like to confirm they are set correctly outside of the registrar saying they are.
-You can do a Whois check or a propagation check from third party tools to do this.
+Suppose you edited your DNS zones and/or nameservers, and you would like to confirm they are set correctly outside of the registrar saying they are.
+You can do a Whois check or a propagation check from third-party tools to do this.

 Run a propagation check by navigating to WhatsMyDNS.com.
-You will be able to run a check on multiple records such as your “A” record and “NS” (nameservers) records.
+You will be able to run a check on multiple records, such as your "A" record and "NS" (nameservers) records.

 Note: Once set, you may need to wait a moment for propagation to begin.
 Full propagation can take 24-48 hours.
 However, you should notice records starting to point correctly within an hour or two upon some locations.

 Written by Hostwinds Team / June 5, 2021